CSpanias/cspanias.github.io/_posts/2023-10-22-RootMe Write Up.md

 ## 2 Background Information

-[The RootMe](https://tryhackme.com/room/rrootme) room is a fairly straightfoward room, great for beginners, as it provides "hints" on what to search for on each task.
+[The RootMe](https://tryhackme.com/room/rrootme) room is fairly straigthfoward, great for beginners, as it provides "hints" on what to search for on each task.
 As a result, not really any specific background information is needed!

 Let's dive right in 🏃!